LanaEK-Kim/CelineKorea/README.md

+<sup>June 6, 2025</sup>
 # Celine Korea Sales Forecast
-<sup>6 June, 2025</sup>

 by Eunkyung Kim

 <sup>+82) 10 2575 8279 | LanaKim88@gmail.com | www.linkedin.com/in/lana-eunkyung-kim</sup>

-## Overview
+> ## Overview

->Recent sales data for Celine Korea indicate a plateau, with revenue stabilizing from 307 bil KRW in 2023 to 303 bil KRW  in 2024.
+> Recent sales data for Celine Korea indicate a plateau, with revenue stabilizing from 307 bil KRW in 2023 to 303 bil KRW  in 2024.
 This trend suggests that the current business strategy may be approaching market saturation.
 Utilizing a Long Short-Term Memory (LSTM) deep learning model—renowned for its ability to capture complex sequential patterns in time series data—the forecast projects modest growth of 3–5% CAGR over the next four years.
 However, this outlook is tempered by macroeconomic headwinds, including market polarization and currency volatility, which present notable downside risks.

 ![image](https://github.com/user-attachments/assets/5ecb848b-9a64-4111-9710-9d9f63c77fae)